Orthomolecular psychiatry: Relationship to mainstream psychiatry

 Orthomolecular psychiatry has been rejected by the mainstream medical community.
 Critics have noted that the claims advanced by its proponents are unsubstantiated, and even false.
 Authoritative bodies such as the National Institute of Mental Health and American Academy of Pediatrics have criticized orthomolecular treatments as ineffective and toxic.

 A 1973 task force of the American Psychiatric Association charged with investigating orthomolecular claims concluded:

 This review and critique has carefully examined the literature produced by megavitamin proponents and by those who have attempted to replicate their basic and clinical work.
 It concludes in this regard that the credibility of the megavitamin proponents is low.
 Their credibility is further diminished by a consistent refusal over the past decade to perform controlled experiments and to report their new results in a scientifically acceptable fashion.
 Under these circumstances this Task Force considers the massive publicity which they promulgate via radio, the lay press and popular books, using catch phrases which are really misnomers like "megavitamin therapy" and "orthomolecular treatment," to be deplorable.

-One review suggested the APA statement was "well-intentioned" but biased, and called for further research in this field.

-Use of the word "deplorable" highlights the fact that criticisms of Orthomolecular Psychiatry are often political in nature rather than scientifically based.
-Linus Pauling was a Nobel Laureate in his field long before the current political landscape in America existed.